ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Altibase 3rd Party Connector Guide.md

 ### Installing and Uninstalling DBeaver

-User can download the DBeaver installation file from https://dbeaver.io/download/.
+Users can download the DBeaver installation file from https://dbeaver.io/download/.
 For detailed information about installation and uninstallation, refer to https://github.com/dbeaver/dbeaver/wiki/Installation.

 ### Altibase Database System Connection